dylandevei/FindTheFlick/README.md

 ## Stretch Features

-- implement a feature to review movies/tv shows you have watched
+- Implement a feature to review movies/tv shows you have watched
-- implement a feature to view friend's watchlists.
+- Implement a feature to view friend's watchlists.

 ## Preview